Top 10 best cars with three ISOFIX points

 When choosing a car, nothing is more important than safety – particularly when it comes to protecting your children.
 As any parent knows, a safe and secure child seat is essential, and while many designs can be held in place safely with a seat belt, child seats with ISOFIX connections represent the next step in protection.

 ISOFIX mountings, which take the form of squared-off metal loops, are built into the metal structure of the car.
 The safest cars for children are those with ISOFIX-compatible mounts, because a compatible child seat will simply lock onto these loops, becoming almost as firmly attached as any of the car's permanent seats.
 They're also easy to install, and almost impossible to fit incorrectly – a great reassurance for anybody who has fumbled with clumsily designed seats in the past.

-ISOFIX points have been mandatory in new cars for a while now, but the majority of cars offer them only in the two outside rear seats.
+ISOFIX mounting points have been mandatory in new cars since November 2012 (numerous cars built before then have them, too), but the majority of cars offer them only in the two outside rear seats.
 Gradually, though, car makers are realising that many families need to carry three child seats in a car, and the number of cars with more than two sets of ISOFIX points is steadily increasing.